Startup business tax credits you need to know

 How to take advantage of tax credits

-If you believe your startup qualifies for one or more tax credits, you must fill out Form 3800.
+If you believe your startup qualifies for one or more tax credits, fill out IRS Form 3800.
+This is where the IRS requires you to list every tax credit you’re claiming and how much you believe it’s worth.

 Things to avoid when claiming startup tax credits